North 26: Construction

-Hull material, design for Ply, Aluminium or Fibreglass.
+Hull material, design for Ply, Aluminum or Fiberglass.
 Multichine for ease of amateur construction.
-The boat is built inverted for ease of access, using fabricated ply or aluminium frames.
-To minimise ply wastage and enable quick fit out the bulkheads form part of the furniture.
+The boat is built inverted for ease of access, using fabricated ply or aluminum frames.
+To minimize ply wastage and enable quick fit out the bulkheads form part of the furniture.
 There is no need for full size patterns as each frame is fully dimensioned on the drawings.
 West system epoxy impregnation is used on the ply boats for strength and durability.
-In aluminium either tubular or RHS stringers are used as weld backing for 3 mm plates.
-A 6 mm plate in aluminium or 18mm in ply is used for the sole plate which ensures strength for sitting the beach.
+In aluminum either tubular or RHS stringers are used as weld backing for 3 mm plates.
+A 6 mm plate in aluminum or 18mm in ply is used for the sole plate which ensures strength for sitting the beach.